IBM-Cloud/onprem-integration-demo/README.md

 ### Phase 3: Create a Secure Gateway Connection
 Create a secure connection between your Bluemix app and the database running in your VM.

 1. Navigate to the Bluemix catalog and select the new [Secure Gateway service][secure_gateway_catalog_url].
-Choose `Leave Unbound` for now and click Create.
+Choose `Leave Unbound` for now and click CREATE.

-2. In the secure gateway console choose `Add Gateway` and:
+2. In the secure gateway console choose `ADD GATEWAY` and:

-	a) Give your gateway a name and click on `Add Destinations`
+	a) Give your gateway a name, leave the settings for the  and click on `ADD DESTINATION`
 	b) Give the destination a name, your VM's public IP, port 3306, keep TCP selected, and click the `+` button
-	c) Click `Connect It` to retrieve the command you will need to establish the secure connection from your VM
+	c) Click `CONNECT IT` to retrieve the command you will need to establish the secure connection from your VM

 3. SSH back into your VM and install Docker